BurraAbhishek/BurraAbhishek/README.md

 ### Python Programming

 The first course which I was taught as an undergraduate was Python programming.
 Soon, I began to use Python for almost everything.
-I'm currently learning Artificial Intelligence, Machine Learning, Data Science, and Large-Scale Data Processing using Hadoop and MapReduce.

 Feeling bored?
 Want to play a short game?
 Visit [my Hand Cricket repository](https://github.com/burraabhishek/python-hand-cricket) (This game requires support for Python 3.5+).